Java DIP - Introduction to OpenCV

 For simple purposes, OpenCV implements the function calcHist, which calculates the histogram of a set of arrays (usually images or image planes).
 It can operate with up to 32 dimensions.

-These steps mentioned below explain how to integrate OpenCV in your applications.
+These following steps explain how to integrate OpenCV into your applications.

 You can download OpenCV from their official Website here.

 Further, we create a user library of OpenCV, so that we can use it as a future project.

 Navigate under Java -> Build Path -> User Libraries and click New.

 Now enter the name for your library.
 For example, OpenCV-2.4.6.